Economy of Morocco: Automotives

-The automotive sector is already Morocco's leading export sector and has made the Kingdom the leading car manufacturer in Africa.
-The Kingdom's fast integration into the global economy was also facilitated by numerous free trade agreements with the United States and the European Union.
+The automotive sector is already Morocco's leading export sector and has made Morocco the leading car manufacturer in Africa.
+Morocco's fast integration into the global economy was also facilitated by numerous free trade agreements with the United States and the European Union.
 These agreements contributed undoubtedly in a positive way towards the emergence of export activities in the country.

 Foreign direct investment has been expanding as companies are attracted towards the favorable economic situation of the country, government support through their numerous initiatives, such as tax exemptions for the first 5 years and VAT exemptions, modern infrastructure, and a skilled workforce.

-Moreover, the automotive sector has the strongest job creation; 85’000 new jobs were created in the sector between 2014 and 2018, bringing the total jobs in the sector to 158’000.
+Moreover, the automotive sector has the strongest job creation; 85.000 new jobs were created in the sector between 2014 and 2018, bringing the total jobs in the sector to 158’000.